 The concept of a minimalist lifestyle is more and more popular nowadays and a lot of people try to have a better mindset by adopting it.
-However, this choice has implications not only on the population’s mental health but also on the environment and we are going to tell you all about it in this article.
+However, eco minimalism has implications not only on the population’s mental health but also on the environment and we are going to tell you all about it in this article.

 What is the meaning of the ‘minimalist lifestyle’?